 Descending broadening wedge example

 Descending broadening wedge forms when the price makes lower highs and lower lows.
-All the highs and lows must be in-line, means that they must be related by a trendline from above and from below.
-This lines will deverge as the price progresses.
+All the highs and lows must be in-line, which means that they must be related by a trendline from above and from below.
+These lines will diverge as the price progresses.
 Then, the price breaks out the upper line.
 Depending on where the broadening formation is located, you can know whether the trend will continue in the same direction or it will reverse.

 - Descending broadening wedge located in an uptrend:

 When descending broadening wedge formation arises in an uptrend direction, then the trend will continue in the same direction as the previous trend.

 - Descending broadening wedge located in a downtrend:

 If the descending broadening wedge formation emerges in a downtrend, then the trend will reverse.